scottjs/helper-scripts/README.md

 When developing locally on an active project using a version control system, it's likely that the main uploads folder is not bundled within your repository, meaning that content managed uploads will not load locally.
 These scripts allow you to quickly generate a local `.htaccess` file in your configured uploads directory and will redirect all requests to the remote server instead.

-This repository is intended to host a collection of other scripts to carry out common and repetitive development tasks in the future.
+This repository is intended to host a collection of other scripts to carry out common development tasks in the future.
 It is a work in progress.

 *Disclaimer: These scripts and commands were originally created for use internally within our development team to speed up common, repetitive tasks.
 However, they may be of some use to others.
 Feel free to use in your own projects, your mileage may vary.*